MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainer.md

 ## DESCRIPTION

-The `Remove-SPOContainer` cmdlet deletes a container and puts it in the Recycle Bin.
-A container that is deleted will no longer be retrieved by the [`Get-SPOContainer`](./Get-SPOContainer.md) cmdlet.
+The `Remove-SPOContainer` cmdlet deletes a Container and puts it in the Recycle Bin.
+A Container that is deleted will no longer be retrieved by the [`Get-SPOContainer`](./Get-SPOContainer.md) cmdlet.

 When admins delete a Container, it is moved into the Recycle Bin.
-A deleted container can be [restored](./Restore-SPODeletedContainer.md) from the Recycle Bin within 93 days.
-If a container is deleted from the Recycle Bin, or it exceeds the 93-day retention period, it is permanently deleted.
-Deleting a container deletes everything within it, including all documents and files.
-You can view all deleted containers in the Recycle Bin with the [`Get-SPODeletedContainer`](./Get-SPODeletedContainer.md) cmdlet.
+A deleted Container can be [restored](./Restore-SPODeletedContainer.md) from the Recycle Bin within 93 days.
+If a Container is deleted from the Recycle Bin, or it exceeds the 93-day retention period, it is permanently deleted.
+Deleting a Container deletes everything within it, including all documents and files.
+You can view all deleted Containers in the Recycle Bin with the [`Get-SPODeletedContainer`](./Get-SPODeletedContainer.md) cmdlet.

 You need to be a SharePoint Online administrator or Global Administrator to run this cmdlet.